mucommander/mucommander/package/readme.txt

 -

 Improvements:
-- Symbolic links are properly extracted from zip archives.
+- Symbolic links are extracted properly from zip archives.
+- Symbolic links are packed properly into zip archives.

 Localization:
 -